danieltannn/ITP_24/Flask/README.md

 # Task List
-- [ ] Send data without exposing on the Flask server's front-end
+- [x] Send data without exposing on the Flask server's front-end
+- [x] Integrate with Symmetric encryption
-- [ ] Integrate with encryption script
+- [ ] Integration with Asymmetric encryption
 - [ ] Extra Feature: Heartbeat - timeout if poll request is not being received by server

 ---